 How AI Agents Differ from Traditional Software

 Traditional software does exactly what its code tells it to do.
-An AI agent reads information, makes decisions, and takes actions — across many systems at once.
+An AI agent reads information, makes decisions, and takes actions across many systems at once.
 That is not a small upgrade.
 It is a completely different security problem.
-And here is the part most enterprises miss: the attacker does not need to hack anything.
-They just need to submit ordinary inputs through ordinary public surfaces — a vendor registration form, a support ticket, a Slack community post — and wait for an AI agent to read that data and act on it.
+Here is the part most enterprises miss: the attacker does not need to hack anything.
+They just submit ordinary inputs through ordinary public surfaces (a vendor registration form, a support ticket, a Slack community post) and wait for an AI agent to read that data and act on it.

 Traditional Software vs. AI Agent